AriFordsham/GHCWiki/hack-par.md

   - Eden/GUM code maintenance
   - testing framework
 - Prize for the most awkward bug fixed in the Hackaton. <sub>~~Jost: I am non-competitive in this contest, since my task is to introduce them ;)~~</sub><sub>~~HWL: Clearly you are at an disadvantage: you first have to introduce the bug; we don't have that problem;-)~~</sub>

+## Expected Outcomes

+- Unified repository, containing Eden and GUM code
+- Common test platform
+- List of people in charge of sub-projects